 Suggesting that the rotator cuff muscles also play a big part in counterbalancing the humeral head during movement when the other more superficial muscles involved in shoulder flexion, abduction, and extension.

-A tendinopathy describes damage and or degeneration to the structure of the tendon (tendons attach the muscle to the bone).
-This can be caused by an accumulation and degeneration over time or overuse and overloading the tendon, poor shoulder biomechanics, posture or injury.
+Tendinopathy describes damage and or degeneration to the structure of the tendon (tendons attach the muscle to the bone).
+This can be caused by accumulation and degeneration over time or overuse and overloading the tendon, poor shoulder biomechanics, posture, or injury.

-Pain can occur with overhead activities, throwing, reaching up to cupboards or reaching behind your back.
+Pain can occur with overhead activities, throwing, reaching up to cupboards, or reaching behind your back.
 Pain can be in a painful arc presentation between 70-120 degrees of moving your arm out to the side and over your head.
-A catching type pain is described during the movement.
+A catching type of pain is described during the movement.

 What treatment options are available for Rotator Cuff Muscles?